 Make going full-time your first big goal.
 Plan toward that financially and otherwise.
-Keep SRS in focus, but you’ll need to have a successful work transition to get SRS on schedule.
-In many cases, you’ll be required to be full-time for a year after work transition for SRS, anyway.
+Keep other goals in focus, but you’ll need to have a successful work transition to meet those goals on time.

 Hair removal can take one to four years.
 It will take about two to sixteen weeks to reach your first full clearing, depending on your facial hair and how much you can afford.
-I strongly urge getting as much electrolysis completed as possible prior to going full-time.
+I strongly urge getting as much facial hair removal completed as possible prior to going full-time.
 It only gets harder to deal with after that.